 Best Financial Institution in Clark County

-Columbia Credit Union, a $943 million asset community credit union, has been helping Clark County, Washington residents and businesses meet their financial goals since 1952.
+Columbia Credit Union, a $1.02 billion asset community credit union, has been helping Clark County, Washington residents and businesses meet their financial goals since 1952.
 We are known for our friendly staff, competitive rates and environmentally minded services.

 Voted Best Service Provider — Clark County favorite